1.13 Provisions and contingent liabilities and contingent assets

 The Company has not traded or invested in crypto currency or virtual currency during the financial year.

-(v) Charge with registrars of the Company
+(v) Charge with registrars of the company

 The Company does not have any charge or satisfaction which is yet to be registered with Registrars of Companies beyond the statutory period.

-(vi) The Company has not advanced or loaned or invested fund to any other person(s) or entit(ies), including foreign entites
+(vi) The Company has not advanced or loaned or invested fund to any other person(s) or entit(ies), including foreign entites (intermediaries) with the understanding that the intermediary shall:

 a) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (ultimate beneficiaries) or